 UPCOMING DATES & INFORMATION

-Special General Council Meeting - March 5, 2015 at 5pm at the Wexliem Building
+Special General Council Meeting - April 8, 2015 at 5pm at the Wexliem Building - re: Attorney Contracts.

 Lummi Nation requests U.S. Army Corps of Engineers deny permit for proposed coal export facility at Cherry Point Tribe cites severe impact to treaty fishing rights.